1d51/mv-mod-loader/README.md

 The one exception, in the current implementation, are mods that include other plugins.
 Those need to have the contents of their `www/js` folder installed separately.

 ## Known Issues
-- A heavily modded game can take a few minutes to launch the first time.
-- After that, it will only take a few more seconds than normal to launch.
 - The plugin can't currently handle loading other plugins.
 Files inside the `www/js` folder of a mod will be ignored.
 - The plugin doesn't know how to solve ID conflicts.
 Mod authors have to agree on the ID their mods use.
 - This is a WIP and bugs are to be expected.